 Faculty, MFA in Creative Writing Program

-BA (w/ Honors), Television, Radio, and Film / English and Textual Studies, Syracuse University
+BA in English and Textual Studies; Television, Radio, and Film / English and Textual Studies, Syracuse University

 In 1980, I arrived in this country from Cuba.
 As I was leaving the boat, I was given a can of Coca-Cola.
 I tried to open it but I couldn’t figure out how to work the tab.
 Around me, dehydrated Cubans were all trying to figure out how to open these cans.
 That vision stayed with me for years.
 Twenty-five years later I wrote a play called Fizzabout Roberto Goizueta, the head of Coke during the New Coke disaster and a Cuban immigrant himself.
 I realized that to tell Roberto’s story I didn’t have to look far.
 Roberto’s story is my story.
 It’s the story of finding your piece of the American dream and not being able to completely understand it or experience it.